edgarpf/hashicorp-certified-vault-associate/README.md

 * The policy must also include the sudo capability in order to permit the user to rotate the encryption key for Vault.
 Alternatively, you can use a root token to perform this action.
 * The Transit secrets engine is used to encrypt data in transit.
 It does NOT store the data locally.
 It simply encrypts the data and returns the ciphertext to the requester.
 * To view information about a token, the command **vault token lookup** can be used on the CLI.
+* When the vault initialize command is fired, the vault will give both unseal keys and root token.
+Root Token is not advised to be kept after the entire configuration becomes complete.
+* Vault can be unsealed by running the command “vault operator unseal”.
+* Vault can be initialized by running the command “vault operator init”.
+* Vault has two replications – Performance & DR.
+* To create a token: **curl \ --header "X-Vault-Token: ..." \ --request POST \ --data @payload.json \ http://127.0.0.1:8200/v1/auth/token/create**
+* Github is one of the auth methods available, and it can be enabled via **vault auth enabled Github**.
+* To change TTL to 1 hour use **vault lease renew -increment=3600 my-lease-id**.
+* **VAULT_TOKEN** is the environment variable used for the Vault authentication token.
+* Vault uses port 8200 for the API.
+* Create, Read, Update, Delete, List, Sudo, deny are the available capabilities for the policies.
+* **vault token create -no-default-policy** to create a token without a default policy.
+* Batch Token can’t be used to create tokens.
+* Root tokens may have a TTL associated, but the TTL may also be 0, indicating a token that never expires.
+* Wrapping Token is used for securing the secret zero when the App Role auth method is used.
+* **vault write transit/encrypt/<key_ring_name>** is the command to encrypt secrets.
+* **transit/decrypt/** is the endpoint to decrypt the ciphertext.
+* **vault secrets enable transit** is the command to enable the transit engine.
+* We are allowed to customize the mount points for each Auth Method that is enabled.
+* When an auth method is disabled, all users authenticated via that method are automatically logged out.
+* Read Capability should be defined in the policy by mentioning only Read in the syntax.
+* Default policies cannot be removed directly.
+The default policy is a built-in Vault policy that cannot be removed.
+By default, it is attached to all tokens, but may be explicitly excluded at token creation time by supporting authentication methods.
+* The AppRole auth method allows machines or apps to authenticate with Vault-defined roles.
+* **auth/token/revoke-orphan** is the endpoint to revoke the orphan.
+* Transit Secret engine handles cryptographic functions on data in transit.
+* PKI secrets engine generates dynamic X.509 certificates.
+* By default, any token generated from the Parent inherits the parent policies.
+* Root Token generated during initialization has no expiry by default.
+Root tokens cannot be used to generate another Root token with expiry.
+* Correct syntax to read the secrets in KV using API is **/secret/data/:path?version=:version-number**.
+* **curl \ --header "X-Vault-Token: ..." \ http://127.0.0.1:8200/v1/cubbyhole/my-secret**  is the right curl command to read secrets with the cubbyhole secrets engine.
+* The lease & lease_max are the right parameters for defining the leases.
+* KMIP engine requires Vault Enterprise with the Advanced Data Protection Module.
+* **http://127.0.0.1:8200/ui** is the default location of the vault UI.
+* The cubbyhole secrets engine is enabled by default.
+It cannot be disabled, moved, or enabled multiple times.
+* By default, Vault enables Key/Value version2 secrets engine (KV-v2) at the path secret/ when running in dev mode.
+* During the encryption of Ciphertext, the v1 in the command denotes to the version of encryption key used.
+* **vault write transit/keys/orders/config min_decryption_version=4** enforces the use of a specific version of the encryption key during decryption operation.
+* We can have a mount that is prefixed with an existing mount when creating secret engines because the mount prefix is unique in nature.
+* You can move the secret to a different path using the move parameter.
+* **allowed_parameters** is used to whitelist the keys and values through Vault Policy.
+* The token can be generated with the limitation enforced on the number of uses
+* Vault operator can create external and internal groups.
+* The **vault login** is used for logging in to vault CLI.
+* Vault secrets engines are used to store, generate, or encrypt data.
+* When Vault is sealed, the only two options available are, viewing the vault status and unsealing the Vault.
+* **vault lease revoke -prefix <path>** will remove all secrets at a specific path.
+*